erich666/McUsd/README.md

 which trades speed for better-quality semitransparent results, such as with the purple stained glass block.

 The "Omniverse RTX - Accurate (Iray)" renderer uses the Iray ray tracer.
-Here is the render after about 270 frames:
+Here is the render after about 520 accumulated frames:

 ![Omniverse RTX - Accurate (Iray)](/images/ov_accurate.png "Omniverse RTX - Accurate (Iray)")